swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 ```

 I've intentionally kept the code as simple as possible to limit the amount
+of novelty that we need to introduce (nearly everything I will show
+can look prettier/shorter either with more higher order channel operations or
-of novelty that we need to introduce. `event-chan` takes a DOM element
+a touch of sweetening via macro sugar). `event-chan` takes a DOM element
 and an event type.
 The event listener callback puts the DOM event into the
 channel, since we're not in a `go` block we do this with an async `put!`.